- Justin MaSo yeah, they are talking about mods. I think it's awesome what people did and Captains Edition is crazy.

 -Right now, you can't buy and sell during the same event

 -Profit can't be balanced according to difficulty, trading gives the same profit on all difficulties.
 It was originally balanced to fit into normal mode.
-It is actually more lucrative in hard mode, because you gain less scrap there from regular rewards.
+It is actually more lucrative in hard mode, since you gain less scrap from all other regular rewards.

 -Trading cheap goods is usually only profitable early on, cause combat rewards scale up significantly.
-This is because prices and profits are can only be set to fixed values.
+Again, because prices and profits are can only be set to fixed values.

 Captain's Edition gives you eight new sector types to explore.
 Currently included are Hazard Sectors, Federation Controlled Sectors, Civilian Coreworlds, Industrial Sectors, Quarantine Sectors, AI Controlled Sectors, Auto Sectors and Pirate Homeworlds.
 The new sectors are designed to follow certain themes and should feel like a distinct area to travel to.
 Each offers new challenges and opportunities.
 The majority of these sector's events are custom made and with the CE Additional Music Addon you can even get a custom soundtrack for these sectors.

 To make your journey more unique, Sector Extension also includes a few hundred custom names for each sector type, randomized on each play through.
 In time you will realize that these names follow certain patterns.
 These indicate to which kind of sector you are actually traveling.

 Due to all the things CE changes,the range of difficulty when comparing sector types is somewhat greater than in vanilla FTL, also when comparing, let's say, only hostile sectors among another.
 I can give a vague impression on the difficulty progression, mainly concerning damage potential to ship.
 Its all situational of course, there is no real fixed progression.
 So here is the relative difficulty of CE sectors types, from easiest to hardest: